-If you are interested in nominating someone for the award, or if you would like to nominate your own project, please submit a complete application to the Stormwater Management Program at firstname.lastname@example.org.
+If you are interested in nominating someone for the award, or if you would like to nominate your own project, please fill out the online application or submit a paper application to the Stormwater Management Program at firstname.lastname@example.org.

 Congratulations to the 2016 Stormwater Steward Individual Award Winners: Gwyneth Moody and Daniel Peiken

 The Athens-Clarke County Stormwater Management Program recognizes Gwyneth Moody and Daniel Peiken for going above and beyond in addressing stormwater management.
 Their beautiful residential rain garden and swale reduces the amount of stormwater runoff generated by their home and neighboring properties.
 The swale and rain garden help to educate and inspire Athens-Clarke County residents to be mindful of their own stormwater footprint, and to be better stewards of the environment.

 Congratulations to the 2016 Stormwater Steward Business Award Winners: Bojangles' and Kimley-Horn

 The Athens-Clarke County Stormwater Management Program recognizes Bojangles’ and Kimley-Horn and Associates, Inc. for going above and beyond in addressing commercial stormwater management.
 Bojangles’ treatment train and bioretention area, designed by Kimley-Horn, reduces the amount of stormwater runoff generated by their business and neighboring properties.
 This infrastructure captures rainwater before it becomes runoff and lets it slowly absorb into the ground.